Photic sneeze reflex: Symptoms and signs

-The photic sneeze reflex manifests itself in the form of uncontrollable sneezing in response to a stimulus which would not produce a sneeze in people without the trait.
-The sneezes generally occur in bursts of 1 to 10 sneezes, followed by a refractory period that can be as long as 24 hours.

 Photic sneezing

 A photic sneeze results from exposure to a bright light and is the most common manifestation of the photic sneeze reflex.
-This reflex seems to be caused by a change in light intensity rather than by a specific wavelength of light.
+This reflex seems to be caused by a change in light intensity rather than by a specific wavelength.

 A survey conducted by the School of Optometry at the University of Alabama at Birmingham found that 67% of respondents who identified as photic sneezers were female and 94% were Caucasian.
 The study also found that photic sneezing was significantly correlated with those possessing a deviated nasal septum.

-Further studies have revealed this mechanism to be inherited.
+Further studies have revealed this mechanism is inherited.

 Response to periocular injection

 Even less well understood than photic sneezing is sneezing in response to periocular injection, a trait that appears to be inherited in an autosomal dominant fashion.
 During surgeries in and around the eye, such as corneal transplant surgery, the patient often requires injection of a local anesthetic into the eye.
-In patients who show the photic sneeze reflex, an injection into the eye, such as that undergone in a retrobulbar or peribulbar block, can often elicit a sneeze from the patient.
-During these procedures, the patient may be sedated prior to the periocular injection.
+In patients who exhibit the photic sneeze reflex, an injection into the eye, such as a retrobulbar or peribulbar block, can often elicit a sneeze.
+During these procedures, the patient may be sedated before the periocular injection.
 The patient sneezes as the needle is first inserted into the eye, often resulting in the anaesthesiologist having to remove the needle before injecting the local anaesthetic.

-Sneezing after eating

-A condition called gustatory rhinitis can cause some individuals to sneeze after eating, particularly after the consumption of spicy foods.
-Stomach fullness is another example of a stimulus that can cause uncontrollable sneezing.
-Those who exhibit this symptom or disorder, called snatiation, undergo uncontrollable fits of 3–15 sneezes immediately after eating large meals that completely fill the stomach, regardless of the type of food eaten.
-Snatiation is not believed to be an allergic reaction of any kind.

 Risks

-Sneezing generally does not present any particular risks to the individual, and is usually more an annoyance than a risk of injury.
+Sneezing generally does not pose any particular risks to the individual and is usually more an annoyance than a risk of injury.
 The fits of sneezing brought about by the photic sneeze reflex can, however, have dangerous implications during certain scenarios and activities, such as operating a vehicle, or while undergoing operations (dental, optical) and having bright lights directed towards the patient's face.